drhelius/grpc-demo/README.md

 `$ oc new-project grpc-demo`

-We are going to use the [provided Helm Chart](helm-charts/grpc-demo-services/Chart.yaml) for deploying the services without using Istio.
+In this example you are going to use the [provided Helm Chart](helm-charts/grpc-demo-services/Chart.yaml) for deploying the services without using Istio.

 Make sure you are working with the right namespace: